-The Security Council meets twice annually on the Women, Peace and Security Agenda.
-The Council holds an open debate on Sexual Violence in Conflict around April and an open debate on the broader Women, Peace and Security agenda in October of each year.
-It also meets on a range of other topics.
-The Council should incorporate women, peace and security issues into all of its discussions and actions.
+The Security Council meets twice annually on the Women, Peace and Security Agenda (WPS).
+The Council holds open debates on Sexual Violence in Conflict around April and open debates on the broader WPS Agenda in October of each year.
+Monthly, it also meets on a range of other topics, where WPS issues should be incorporated.

 Security Council debates have increasingly referenced and incorporated the WPS Agenda over time.
 However, the Council’s work to internalise WPS remains marginal, ad hoc and inconsistent across both country and thematic areas.
 In the period between 2010 and 2018, the Permanent Five, on average, referenced WPS in 36.86 per cent of all Security Council open debates, with a fluctuating trend overall.
 This went from 35.38 percent in 2010 down to 24.8 percent in 2014, back up to 46.41 percent in 2015, back down to 32.22 percent in 2016 (slightly lower than in 2010) and back down to 22.5 per cent in 2017.
 However, in 2018, the Permanent Five referenced WPS themes in 64.29 percent (the maximum during the period under review) of the open debates, reflecting an increase of over 40 percent since 2017.
 This may reflect the fact that the 20th anniversary of the adoption of Resolution 1325 is approaching in the year 2020, as relative high results in 2010 and 2015 were demonstrated around the 10th and 15th anniversaries of the adoption (35.38 and 46.41 percent, respectively).
 This illustrates that attention to gender issues often remains tied to public spectacles and a single-country leadership, rather than integrated consistently on a day-to-day basis.